ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/introduction-to-flakes.md

-## Warning about Flakes

 The flakes experimental feature is a major development for Nix, it introduces a policy for managing dependencies between Nix expressions, it improves reproducibility, composability and usability in the Nix ecosystem.
 Although it's still an experimental feature, flakes have been widely used by the Nix community.[^1]

 It's Flakes is one of the most significant changes the nix project has ever seen.[^2]

+## Warning about Flakes

 The benefits of Flakes are obvious, and the entire NixOS community likes it very much.
 Currently, more than half of the users are using Flakes[^3], so we're pretty sure that Flakes will never be deprecated.

 :warning: But **Flakes is still an experimental feature**, there are still many problems with it, and it is likely to introduce some breaking changes in the process of stablizing it, and it’s uncertain how greatly the breaking changes will be.

-So overall, I still recommend everyone to use Flakes, but be prepared for the problems that may be caused by the upcomming breaking changes.
+So overall, I still recommend everyone to use Flakes, this book is also written around NixOS and Flakes, but please be prepared for the problems that may be caused by the upcomming breaking changes.

-## III.
-Nix Flakes and the classic Nix
+## Nix Flakes and the classic Nix

 As `nix-command` & `flakes` are still experimental features, the official documentation does not cover them in detail, and the community's documentation about them is also very scattered.
 However, from the perspective of reproducibility and ease of management and maintenance, the classic Nix package structure and cli are no longer recommended for use.